-Why won’t my baby or child sleep
+Why won’t my baby or child sleep?

 I wonder how you are going?
-Does it feel like you will never get a good a night’s sleep?
+Does it feel like you will never get a good night’s sleep?
 Does it take hours and hours to get your baby or child to sleep, and when they do finally go to sleep they wake a short time after?
 Maybe life is starting to feel like it’s becoming increasingly unmanageable.
-Too many sleepless nights may be making it harder and harder to function as a parent, partner or employee.
+Too many sleepless nights may be making it harder and harder to function as a parent, partner, or employee.
 Maybe you have read a few books about how to help your child sleep or maybe you have been told, this is something you just need to accept until they are older.

-For so many parents it can seem like there are only two options when it comes to helping their sleep better.
+For so many parents it can seem like there are only two options when it comes to helping their child sleep better.
 The first is simply to accept that sleepless nights are a given and to struggle through until your child is finally older.
 The second is to go through a process of letting your child cry it out when they are left alone at night.
 I want to let you know there is a third way where you can get enough sleep and remain connected with your child.

 I wonder if you can remember a time when you had some big feelings.
 Maybe something happened during the day, a big project that had to be delivered and something went wrong, a fight with a friend or lover or something else.
 I wonder if you can remember what it was like when you tried to fall asleep, was it harder, did the scenario you experienced during the day go around and around in your head, or maybe you fell asleep only to wake in the early hours of the morning to begin processing what had happened during the day again and again.
 Or maybe it was your body, which felt agitated, and you tossed and turned all night struggling to find a comfortable position so you could sleep.

-A baby that does not have a build up of emotions will simply go to sleep when tired.
-When your baby has droopy eyes, starts to rub their eyes, lies down on the floor you can then remove them to a quieter place to sleep.
+A baby that does not have a build-up of emotions will simply go to sleep when tired.
+When your baby has droopy eyes, starts to rub their eyes, or lies down on the floor you can then remove them to a quieter place to sleep.
 Tiredness is not seen as an uncomfortable sensation from an Aware Parenting perspective.
-If your baby is fussy or child is crying or niggling it is unlikely that they will be able to fall asleep without a control pattern such as holding a blanket, sucking their thumb, being rocked or nursed.
+If your baby is fussy or your child is crying or niggling, it is unlikely that they will be able to fall asleep without a control pattern such as holding a blanket, sucking their thumb, being rocked or nursed.
 These control patterns put a baby into a type of trance that enables them to go to sleep despite their emotions, although often they will not keep them asleep.

 If you have done one of these things to get your child to sleep it is likely they will wake again shortly as their emotions bubble to the surface again.
-If their emotions are not heard at this point they will require what was done to them initially like rocking, singing or breast feeding in order to get them back to sleep.
+If their emotions are not heard at this point they will require what was done to them initially like rocking, singing, or breastfeeding in order to get them back to sleep.

-If your child is using a control pattern to get to sleep such as a blanket, breast feeding, dummy or bottle I would suggest rather than taking those away you can start to increase the amount of time you connect with your child or baby during the day.
+If your child is using a control pattern to get to sleep such as a blanket, breastfeeding, dummy, or bottle I would suggest rather than taking those away you can start to increase the amount of time you connect with your child or baby during the day.
 When you are able to connect during the day, they will feel safe enough to cry and you can hear what needs to be heard.

 Over time they will need their control pattern at night less and less.
 Sometimes even if your child is using a control pattern such a sucking their thumb, if they are held in the loving arms of a parent and given unconditional love they may take their thumb out and naturally begin to cry.
 Babies like children and adults need to feel safe and connected when they express emotions.

 If your child goes to sleep and wakes soon after going to sleep it is likely your child has emotions that are making it hard to stay asleep.
-It is however very important to first check that your baby is not hungry, is not sick in any way or in pain, has no physical discomfort and check to see if they may just need to feel your closeness after having a nightmare or some other kind of fright.
+It is however very important to first check that your baby is not hungry, is not sick in any way or in pain, has no physical discomfort, and check to see if they may just need to feel your closeness after having a nightmare or some other kind of fright.
 If you are sure it is none of the above then it is likely your baby may need to release emotions.

 Once you know that none of the above is causing your child to wake during the night you can be assured it is probably as a result of needing to release emotions.
-Night waking is also more likely if your babies control pattern is associated with your body as apposed to control patterns that involve a dummy or a stuffed toy.
+Night waking is also more likely if your baby’s control pattern is associated with your body as opposed to control patterns that involve a dummy or a stuffed toy.
 If your baby has a dummy, blanket or stuffed toy they may simply reach out for them rather than call out to you when they wake.
-If you baby is needing to feed to go to sleep they will need to wake you in order to be breastfed to get back to sleep.
+If your baby is needing to feed to go to sleep they will need to wake you in order to be breastfed to get back to sleep.

 During the first several months it is likely that your baby will wake as a result of hunger.
-A baby that is given ample amounts of times to release their emotions in the loving arms may begin to sleep through the night after six months of age.
-There will however always be times when they need to feed more frequently, such as during growth spurts, when sick, teething or during times of stress.
+A baby that is given ample amounts of time to release their emotions in loving arms may begin to sleep through the night after six months of age.
+There will however always be times when they need to feed more frequently, such as during growth spurts, when sick, teething, or during times of stress.
 A baby that has released their emotions will sleep soundly though not excessively.